IrinaSTA/CV/README.md

 My background includes several years of working in and with technology start ups.
 Because of this experience, I understand wider business context, which means I am proactive and engaged.
 Used to taking full ownership, I will care about your project and will hang in there when the going gets tough.

-**Technical Skills**: Ruby, Ruby on Rails, JavaScript, HTML5, CSS, PostgreSQL, API, TDD, Agile, Git
+**Technical Skills**: Ruby, Ruby on Rails, JavaScript, HTML5, CSS, PostgreSQL, API, TDD, Agile, Git, Swift, XCode

 ## Projects